amis-erc20/amisdex/trading-rules.md

 |Place Order (GTC / IoC)|0.2% of liquidity taken|300,000 + 100,000 for each order matched|
 |Cancel Order|none|150,000|

-### Order Lifecycle
+## Order Lifecycle

-Orders have a Status, which can be one of:
+7 types of Order states defined:

 - Sending - Your order is being sent via the Ethereum network to the exchange contract;
 - Failed Send - Your order could not be sent to the Ethereum network;